 Municipal appellation 16 kilometres south of Dijon in the Côte d'Or area.
-It has only about 200 inhabitants, but is one of the most famous wine-growing communities in Burgundy.
+It has just under 200 inhabitants, but is one of the most famous wine-growing communes in Burgundy.
 The name is derived from the Vouge stream that flows through the village.
-Here, Cistercian monks laid out the famous vineyard Clos de Vougeot in the 14th century and enclosed it with a high, kilometre-long wall in 1330.
-It is the only Grand Cru site and covers 50 hectares of vineyards.
-The four Premiers Crus comprise 14 hectares of vines, the first of which is for white wine.
-These are Les Clos Blancs ( monopoly of the Domaine de la Vougeraie), Clos de la Perrière, Les Crâs and Les Petits de Vougeots.
-Only just under five hectares of wine are marketed under the Vougeot Village Appellation.
+It was here that Cistercian monks planted the famous Clos de Vougeot vineyard in the 14th century and enclosed it with a high, kilometre-long wall in 1330.
+It is the only Grand Cru site and covers 50 hectares of vines.
+The four Premiers Crus cover 14 hectares of vines, the first of which is for white wine.
+These are Le Clos Blanc de Vougeot ( monopoly owned by Domaine de la Vougeraie, belongs to the large family business Boisset), Clos de la Perrière, Les Crâs and Les Petits de Vougeots.
+Only from just under five hectares are wines marketed under the Vougeot village appellation.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss